 Little Changes starts with gut-wrenching roller coaster of emotions, and leads to an adventure that involves a Western Grebe, farm stand spinach, a meaty love story, a rock in Wyoming, and some pioneers—which eventually captured national attention.
-Little Changes enlightens readers about the swelling epic transformation of our generation – understanding the interaction between the products we bring into our homes and our own beautiful bodies.
+Little Changes is about health.
+In a way you never dreamed.

-Little Changes: Tales of a Reluctant Home Eco-Momics Pioneer was first launched in spring of 2012 as a 226 page, 8.5 x 5.5 inch (fits into a purse), 13 ounces spitfire with a list price of $15.99.
-Paperback, eBook and audio book versions have sold around the world and are recognized by powerful organizations such as the Campaign for Safe Cosmetics and carried by select Whole Foods Market regions.
+Little Changes: Tales of a Reluctant Home Eco-Momics Pioneer was first launched in spring of 2012 as a 228 page, 8.5 x 5.5 inch (fits into a purse), 13-ounces spitfire.
+Paperback and eBook versions have sold around the world and are recognized by powerful organizations such as the Campaign for Safe Cosmetics and carried by select Whole Foods Market regions.

 Little Changes is honored to be a Women’s Voices for the Earth Book Selection.
 Women’s Voices for the Earth (WVE) is a national organization that works to eliminate toxic chemicals that harm women’s health.
 When buyers enter the promotional code “WVE” when purchasing Little Changes a portion of book sales to go WVE’s work empowering women to raise their voices for the right to live in a healthy environment.